-- □ Holders of a current Work Cover Policy of insurance; - □ Holders of Public Liability and/or Contract Works and/or Professional Indemnity Insurance; - □ Suitably experienced to perform the tasks; - In possession of all necessary licenses, permits and registrations required to perform the works safely and in compliance with relevant legislation's and regulations; - Notified of any potential hazards associated with the location or use of area where the works are to be carried out; - □ Made aware of Emergency Procedures; - □ Made aware of precautions which should be observed as far as is practicable whenever an inoperative condition is planned; - □ Briefed on the necessity to perform all works in a safe manner and where appropriate in accordance with legislation, regulations, codes of practice and Australian standards; - At all times complying with Occupational Health and Safety Laws, Regulations, Codes of Practice and obligations, and also complying with all requirements of the relevant regulations regarding its employees. - A Hot Work permit system should be implemented to control cutting, welding and other similar hazardous works.
+Holders of a current Work Cover Policy of insurance; Holders of Public Liability and/or Contract Works and/or Professional Indemnity Insurance; Suitably exp erience d to perfo rm the ta asks;

+Ш in possession of all necessary licenses, permits and registrations required to perform the works safely and in compliance with relevant legislation's and regulations; Notified of any potential hazards associated with the location or use of area where the works are to be carried out; Made aware of Emergency Procedures; Made aware of precautions which should be observed as far as is practicable whenever an inoperative condition is planned; Briefed on the necessity to perform all works in a safe manner and where appropriate in accordance with legislation, regulations, codes of practice and Australian standards; The surface of the property of Practice and obligations, and also complying with all requirements of the relevant regulations regarding its employees.
+A Hot Work permit system should be implemented to control cutting, welding and other similar hazardous works.
 Hot work involving the isolating of a sprinkler system should be very strictly controlled.